-1. Go to the Network Settings > Hostname/DNS tab in the System module in YaST.

-2. Enter the Hostname.
+- 1. Go to the Network Settings > Hostname/DNS tab in the System module in YaST. - 2.
+Enter the Hostname.
 Note that the host name is global and applies to all network interfaces.
 If you are using DHCP to get an IP address, the host name of your computer will be automatically set by the DHCP server.
 You should disable this behavior if you connect to different networks, because they may assign different host names and changing the host name at runtime may confuse the graphical desktop.
-To disable using DHCP to get an IP address deactivate Change Hostname via DHCP.
+To disable using DHCP to get an IP address deactivate Change Hostname via DHCP. - 3.
+In Modify DNS Configuration, select the way the DNS configuration (name servers, search list, the content of the /run/netconfig/resolv.conf file) is modified.